-Imagine a large group of hundreds of people of all ages standing in the middle of a public park.
-There is excitement in the air as, on the signal from the leader, they all drop a deflated balloon on the ground.
-Everyone smiles and cheers … and walks away, going back to their lives and leaving a park covered in pieces of plastic and ribbon.
+Imagine a group of hundreds of people of all ages standing in the middle of a public park.
+There is excitement in the air as, on the signal from the leader, they drop a deflated balloon on the ground.
+Everyone smiles and cheers … and they walk away, going back to their lives and leaving a park covered in pieces of plastic and ribbon.

-If this happened, would it matter that the balloons were “biodegradeable”?
-How would you feel if your dog—or a small child—ate one of these pieces or got caught up in a trailling string?
-If it’s a problem within your community, then shouldn’t it also be considered a problem when the balloons are filled with helium and sent off into the wide world where they can affect hundreds of locations?
+If this happened, would it matter that the balloons were “biodegradable”?
+How would you feel if your dog—or a small child—ate one of these pieces or got caught up in a string?
+If it’s a problem within your community, then shouldn’t it also be considered a problem when the balloons are filled with helium and sent off into the wide world where they can affect thousands of locations?

 I have written a lot about balloon releases lately (specifically here and here), and I think my obsession with them is trying to understand the logic behind it.
-Because, pardon the pun, the above scenario just wouldn’t fly.
-But otherwise sensible and well-meaning people and charities see nothing wrong with releasing hundreds of balloons, whether to commemorate a loved one or raise awareness for a cause.
+Because, pardon the pun, the scenario described above just wouldn’t fly.
+But otherwise sensible and well-meaning people and charities see nothing wrong with releasing hundreds or even thousands of balloons, whether to commemorate a loved one or to raise awareness for a cause.

-In thinking about it a bit more—and you’re probably not surprised to find I spend far too much of my time thinking about litter—I wonder whether the reasoning is down to several factors:
+In thinking about it a bit more—and you’re probably not surprised to find I spend far too much time thinking about litter—I wonder whether the reasoning is down to several factors:

-- Biodegradeable = Invisible: It doesn’t of course, but “biodegradeable” has been conflated with harmless.
-I think people have come to associate the word with apples cores and orange peels, and expect balloons to vanish just as quickly and with the same environmental impact.
+- Biodegradeable = Invisible: It doesn’t of course, but “biodegradable” has become conflated with harmless.
+I think people have come to associate the word with apple cores and orange peels, and expect balloons to vanish just as quickly and with the same minimal environmental impact.
 But it simply isn’t the case: I have a supposed eco-balloon left over as part of #LitterWatch2017 that hasn’t changed at all in the past 17 months that it’s been outside.
-Even if a balloon were to degrade in months or weeks, what happens to the wildlife who eats it or gets caught in a ribbon
+Even if a balloon were to degrade in months or weeks, what happens to the wildlife who eats it or gets caught in a ribbon before that point?